 Note: Until the end of July, staffers from the Campaign for Southern Equality and other members of the CSE community will be reflecting on the 30th Anniversary of the Americans with Disabilities Act in a series of video conversations.
 Ivy’s reflection in this blog post below kicks off the conversation series.
-New videos will be linked to at the end of this blog post, so come back for more videos and content about this important topic.

 Sunday, July 26 marks the 30th anniversary of the Americans with Disabilities Act (ADA), and July is also Disability Pride Month.
 At the Campaign for Southern Equality, we wanted to be sure to take this landmark anniversary as an opportunity to acknowledge the many LGBTQ Southerners who also live with and are impacted by disability.